wso2-attic/product-integration-server/README.md

 # Note

-Since [Ballerina](https://github.com/ballerinalang/ballerina) will be used for mediation, product-integration-server has been discontiuned and this repository has been moved to attic.
+Enterprise Integrator will be used for integration.
+Hence, product-integration-server has been discontiuned and this repository has been moved to attic.

 # WSO2 Integration